hyperskill/sync-input/README.md

 It is used in educational JavaScript projects for [Hyperskill](https://hyperskill.org).

+This is simplified version of [prompt-sync](https://github.com/heapwolf/prompt-sync) library and intended to be used not with an actual keyboard, but with an stdin pipe.

 ## Installation

 You can install this library using the following command.
 You don't need `git` to be installed to perform this command.